njlauersdorf/ABPs/README.md

 ##### Adding your SSH key to the ssh-agent

 Now that you have your ssh-keycode, you will want to save it in your ssh-agent.
-Start the ssh-agent in the background with the following prompt:
+Start the ssh-agent in the background again with the following prompt:

 ```
 $ eval "$(ssh-agent -s)"
 ```

-The terminal will output prompt like the following:

-> Agent pid 59566

-Depending on your environment, you may need to use a different command.
-For example, you may need to use root access by running sudo -s -H before starting the ssh-agent, or you may need to use exec ssh-agent bash or exec ssh-agent zsh to run the ssh-agent.

 Next, we have to verify the existence and contents of your ~/.ssh/config file.